 Amy, Ecuador 2016:- “Our country co-ordinator Monika was amazing.
 Monika accepts all the volunteers she hosts into her family, genuinely cares about the people she hosts and tries to learn something from everyone.
 She was always wiling to help, and made an effort to ensure all her guests have to opportunity to experience Ecuadorian culture, normally via cooking or celebrations”.

 We have also partnered with LRTT to provide specialist training to our volunteer teachers, giving you an online training course to help you prepare for the experience of teaching in a low resource environment.

 Take a look at all the ways we help support you in your experience volunteering abroad:

-All our overseas volunteer projects are regularly visited and assessed by our UK and regional staff.
+All our overseas volunteer projects are regularly visited and assessed by our UK and/or regional staff.
 Each country has at least one in-country coordinator to manage our relationship with the projects between visits.
 This allows us to use up to date information on health, safety, political instability, cultural issues and individual project risk assessments.

 Safety is of paramount importance.
 All volunteers will be asked to attend a comprehensive briefing before departure, when we go over any risks associated with your project.
 Parents are also encouraged to attend this.

 There are dangers in all countries but being aware of them reduces risks.
 We have sent over 2,000 volunteers overseas since 1998 and we are proud of our safety record.
 We do not operate in areas which are perceived to be dangerous.

 All volunteers are provided with medical insurance which includes full repatriation and a 24 hour emergency hotline.